Frequently Asked Questions - Students/Family

 Our family (student, parent, sibling, etc) is waiting for test results.
 What do we need to do?

-If results are negative - you and your family members can return to work/school
+If results are negative - you and your family members can return to work/school as long as they are symptom free

 How do I know if I am a “close contact?”